lukiwieser/aave-liquidation-risk/README.md

 Here is a short overview of the datasets used in this project:
 * AAVE Transactions:
-  * 235,000 transactions
-  * Smart contracts: Lending Pool V2 (`0x7d2768dE32b0b80b7a3454c06BdAc94A69DDc7A9`) and WETH Gateway (`0xcc9a0B7c43DC2a5F023Bb9b738E45B0Ef6B06E04`)
+  * 235,000 transactions from the smart contracts Lending Pool V2 (`0x7d2768dE32b0b80b7a3454c06BdAc94A69DDc7A9`) and WETH Gateway (`0xcc9a0B7c43DC2a5F023Bb9b738E45B0Ef6B06E04`)
-  * source: Etherscan API
+  * Source: Etherscan API
 * AAVE ABI:
-  * for decoding contract methods
+  * For decoding contract methods
-  * source: npm package @aave/protocol-v2 and Etherscan API
+  * Source: npm package @aave/protocol-v2 and Etherscan API
 * Price History:
-  * for exploring correlation with asset prices
+  * For exploring correlation with asset prices
-  * source: Coinapi API
+  * Source: Coinapi API
 * AAVE TVL History:
-  * for general data exploration
+  * For general data exploration
-  * source: Defipulse API
+  * Source: Defipulse API

 ### Data Analysis